Particular/docs.particular.net/servicecontrol/self-monitoring.include.md

 #### Azure Service Bus staging dead letter queue

 Every Azure Service Bus queue has an associated dead letter queue.
-When ServiceControl sends a message for retry it uses a staging queue.
+When ServiceControl sends a message for retry, it uses a staging queue.
 ServiceControl monitors the dead letter queue associated with the staging queue.
 The presence of messages in the dead letter queue indicates problems delivering messages for retries.

 #### Failed imports